-Del Mónaco, Alfredo (b.
-April 29, 1938, Caracas).
-Venezuelan composer of orchestral, chamber and electroacoustic works that have been performed throughout the world.
+Venezuelan composer of mostly orchestral, chamber and electroacoustic works that have been performed throughout the world.

 Mr. Del Mónaco studied composition with Primo Casale and piano with Moisés Moleiro in Venezuela.
 He also earned a degree in law from the Universidad Católica Andrés Bello in Caracas in 1961.
-He worked at the Columbia-Princeton Electronic Music Center from 1969–75 and studied with Mario Davidovsky and Vladimir Ussachevsky at Columbia University, where he received his DMA in 1974.
+He later studied electronic music with Mario Davidovsky and Vladimir Ussachevsky at Columbia University, where he received his DMA in 1974.

-He has received many awards, including the Premio Nacional de Música in the José Ángel Montero vocal category from the government of Venezuela (1968, for La noche de las alegorías), the Premio Nacional de Música from the government of Venezuela (1999) and the Premio Tomás Luis de Victoria (2001, for his entire oeuvre).
-His compositions have been premièred at numerous festivals throughout the world, such as the Interamerican Music Festival in Washington, DC (1974, 1980) and the ISCM World New Music Festival (1976, 1993, 1995) and also at festivals in Brazil, Chile, Cuba, and Mexico.
+Among his honours are the Premio Nacional de Música in the vocal category José Ángel Montero from the government of Venezuela (1968, for La Noche de las alegorías), the Premio Nacional de Música from the government of Venezuela (1999) and the Premio Tomás Luis de Victoria from SGAE (2002, for his uvre).
+His music has been performed twice at the Interamerican Music Festival in Washington, D. C. (1974, 1980) and three times at the ISCM World Music Days (1976, Boston, Massachusetts; 1993, Mexico City; 1995, Germany).

-He pioneered electronic music in Venezuela at the former Estudio de Fonología Musical del INCIBA in Caracas in 1966.
-He founded the Venezuelan section of ISCM in 1968 and has also been a founding member of the Colegio de Compositores Latinoamericanos de Música de Arte since 2000.
+He is also active in other positions.
+He began research into electronic music at the Estudio de Fonología Musical in Caracas in 1966 and worked at the Computer Music Center of Columbia University from 1969–75.
+He founded the section in Venezuela of ISCM in 1968 and was a founding member of the Colegio de Compositores Latinoamericanos de Música de Arte in 2000.

 COMPLETE LIST OF WORKS

 Dos Fugas académicas, string orchestra, 1964